Wondering if baptism is your next step?

 Because Christ commands it

 That Jesus commanded baptism should settle the matter for anyone desiring to be a follower of His.
-The call to baptism is primary in our acceptance of Christ and his teachings.
-To know that Christ has called us to be baptized into “the name of the Father, the Son, and the Holy Spirit” and not obey is unthinkable for followers of Christ.
+And not only did He command baptism, He also modeled it for us in order to “fulfill all righteousness” (Matthew 3:15).
+The call to baptism is primary in our acceptance of Jesus and His teachings.
+To know that He has called us to be baptized into “the name of the Father and of the Son and of the Holy Spirit” and not obey is unthinkable for those who claim or desire to be followers of His.
+Submission to Jesus’ command to be baptized is the response of a believing heart to what He has done for us on the cross (1 Peter 2:24) and His offer of new birth (John 3:3, 5).

-Because obeying Christ’s command shows you know Him
+Because keeping Christ’s command shows you know Him

 Because you want to follow Christ’s example

-“At that time, Jesus came from Nazareth and was baptized by John in the river.”
+In those days Jesus came from Nazareth in Galilee and was baptized in the Jordan by John.
 Mark 1:9

 Because you desire to be forgiven